swanie21/style-guides/README.md

 <img src="img/content-cards.png" alt="content cards" height="300px" width="600px">

 ##Introduction
-Every week for six weeks I'll be creating style guides of specific page elements that can be highly reusable.
+Every week for four weeks I'll be creating style guides of specific page elements that can be highly reusable.
 They will incorporate responsive design, HTML, CSS, SASS, and JS.

 Week One: Build a primary navigation bar
 * Responsive design